silinternational/idp-pw-api/README.md

 2. Copy ```local.env.dist``` to ```local.env``` and update values as appropriate
 3. Setup environment variable for ```DOCKER_UIDGID``` in the format of ```"uid:gid"```.
-   This will run some of the containers as you so that they can write to your host filesystem and the file permissions will be owned you you.
+   This will run some of the containers as you so that they can write to your host filesystem and the file permissions will be owned you.
 4. Setup environment variable for ```COMPOSER_CONFIG_FILE``` with the full system path to your composer config.json file, for example: ```/home/my/.composer/config.json```.
    This will allow the composer container to use your github auth token when pulling dependencies.